 A-6.20 Instructional Time

-The MASB supports a school year incorporating no fewer than 180 days and 1,098 hours of student instruction and supports the change in state law that reflects that minimum number.
+The MASB supports a school year incorporating no fewer than 180 days and 1,098 hours of student instruction.
+Any hours delivered virtually either to individual students or to a student body as a whole should be counted toward the minimum days and hours.
 Days cancelled due to severe storms, fires, epidemics or health conditions should be made up in order to assure maximum instructional time for students in all districts.

 The MASB believes counting professional development hours toward the instructional time requirement should be at the discretion of the school district.
 The school district should consider whether or not the professional development will positively affect student achievement before counting it toward instructional time.